fajarmochamadiksan/Email-Automation/README.md

 # Email-Automation
-Send email to user automatically
+Send email to user automatically using Flask as frontend framework and SMTPlib as goggle mail server